 Courses for which a student receives a grade of "incomplete" or "withdrawal" (I,W, WX, AW) are all count as attempted semester hours.
-Repeated courses are counted as attempted each time a student enrolls, but the semester hours of credit can be counted only once.
-Noncredit remedial/developmental courses are counted in determining a student's enrollment status and attempted semester hours, and are considered "earned" if a passing grade is attained.
+Repeated courses are handled according to the colleges current academic repeat policy.
+Remedial/ developmental courses are counted in determining a student's enrollment status and attempted semester hours, and are considered "earned" if a passing grade is attained.
+The final grades received in development courses are included in the calculation of a financial aid GPA